ipo-exe/abm-cue/docs/guide.md

 ### The M parameter

 The `M` parameter is a parameter of Agents.
 It defines the memory size for each Agent.
 It has units of time steps.
-This memory allocates the `M` previous traits so the Agent's `prior_trait` during interaction is the average of the states stored in memory.
+This memory allocates the `M` previous traits so the Agent's `prior_trait` during interaction is the average of the states stored in mem	ory.

 ## CUE 1d model guide